-Best and easy way to Build React Native APP for both Android and iOS.
+The best and easiest way to build a React Native APP for both Android and iOS.
 We need an installation file to publish our mobile application.
-Therefore you require an installation file for mobile.
+Therefore, you require an installation file for mobile.

-In this tutorial we discuss about build process of react native app.
-And also discuss some common problem occur at the time of build installation file.
+In this tutorial, we discuss the build process of a react native app.
+And also discuss some common problems that occur at the time build installation of file.

 First of all, you need to create a native application before building it for android and ios.
 I hope you have created your app and ready to publish.
 If you want to know how to create an app in react native then please go through the following link.